Terence Eden. He has a beard and is smiling.

 An old Blackberry phone with a smashed screen.

 I want a new phone!
-I went to a wedding and everyone1 had one of those new folding phones.
+I went to a wedding and everyone had one of those new folding phones.
 Social marketing has done a number on me and inveigled its way into my brain.
 Hey, I make decent money, perhaps I'll buy one.
 How much could they possibly cost?
-About £1,700 for a Pixel Fold […]
+About £1,700 for a Pixel Fold or a Galaxy Fold.
+WHAT THE JUDDERING FUCK!?
+That's over twice the cost of my laptop.
+Over 4x the cost of my large …

 Should your phone be a webserver?